 In order to keep student safety a top priority, we strive to do the following:

 - Ensure all students with special dietary needs are documented with the Disability Services Office

-- Ensure the student meets with the Dining Services Registered Dietitian to develop a plan for safe eating on campus
+- Ensure the student meets with the RIT Dining's Registered Dietitian to develop a plan for safe eating on campus

-- Establish a one-on-one relationship between the student and key RIT Dining Services staff members
+- Establish a one-on-one relationship between the student and key RIT Dining staff members

 - Provide, to the best of our ability, the ingredient and nutrition information on our website through NetNutrition